OB-CODE/Surf-spot-SEI-Project-2/README.md

 ## Features in the pipe line (Get it...Pipeline..🏄🏄):

 - Rate your board quiver and see the top rated boards.
-- Weather API to show SWELL details at the best locations.
+- SWELL details at the best locations.
 - Board suggestions for the day's conditions.

 ---